Andrew Benintendi Player Props: White Sox vs. Rangers

 Andrew Benintendi At The Plate

-- In 95 games played this year, he has homered in just two of them.
+- He has hit a home run in two of 96 games played this year, and in 0.5% of his plate appearances.

-- Benintendi has had at least one RBI in 24.2% of his games this season (23 of 95), with two or more RBI five times (5.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- Benintendi has driven home a run in 23 games this year (24.0%), including more than one RBI in 5.2% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 40 of 95 games this season, and more than once 7 times.
+- He has scored in 40 of 96 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.